 When she’s not on her mat, you’ll find Manuela outdoors visiting her trees, cooking, dancing and writing.
 Because even though her life is not what she planned, she makes the most of every moment and is able to come back to the gratitude, love and joy that always exist.

 What’s the dream you have that if you had the answers to achieving it, you’d wake tomorrow with a hope in your heart and begin, ever so slowly and mindfully, to move toward it?

-Manuela has a free group on Facebook where she offers support, guidance, tips, tricks and “Tiny Islands” (her tools for everyday living) to parents of special needs children who are struggling to cope and craving a life they dream of.
-Join her and her growing village HERE.
+Manuela has a free group on Facebook where she offers support, guidance, inspiration and tips from her and “Tiny Islands” (her tools for everyday living) to parents of special needs children, caretakers and people who are curious to overcome their limitations in body, mind and spirit.
+Join her group “Embrace What’s Possible“ HERE.